benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

   - Then call `wrapper.update()` cuz the UI has now re-rendered and updated
   - Then we can finally assert that Utah Jazz have never one a championship
 - This is simplified with RTL
+  - Take a step back... as a user how would we know when we've got the empty state?
+  - When we see the "No championships found." message for the Utah Jazz
-  - RTL has a third-style query called `findBy*`, which is asynchronous
+  - Well RTL has a third-style query called `findBy*`, which is asynchronous
   - It will wait until the text is found (and throw an Error if timeout is reached)
   - So the test waits for all the async stuff to happen and then continues once found
 - RTL has async helpers build in which make async testing much simpler